-14Such correlation can arise from two sources.
+&lt;sup>16Such correlation can arise from two sources.
 First, there are instances in the data of multiple cases involving the same patent, so any unobserved heterogeneity at the patent level would induce correlation.
-Second, there are instances of the same plaintiff (patentee) involved in multiple suits over different patents, so unobserved heterogeneity at the patentee level can also induce correlation across patents (e.g. some firms are more aggressive hazard rate model means that the variable makes it less likely that negotiations end, which corresponds to a longer expected settlement delay.
-The model implies the following predictions in this specification: fragmentation reduces bargaining delay ($\alpha_1 > 0$), complementarity increases delay ($\alpha_2 < 0$), CAFC reduces delay ($\alpha_3 > 0$) and also reduces the impact of fragmentation on delay in absolute value ($\alpha_4 < 0$).
-The exponential specification imposes a constant (baseline) hazard rate, but the results are nearly identical for the more flexible Weibull specification which allows for an age-dependent hazard rate (Kiefer, 1988).15
+Second, there are instances of the same plaintiff (patentee) involved in multiple suits over different patents, so unobserved heterogeneity at the patentee level can also induce correlation across patents (e.g. some firms are more aggressive than others in enforcing their patent rights).
+Thus we also compute robust standard errors with clustering at the patent, or patentee (plaintiff), level.